VPN Use and Data Privacy Stats for 2021

 Cyber Crime Fears Create Major Online Behavior Changes

 The threat of identity theft and other cyber crimes has caused almost 30% of all U.S. Internet users to avoid conducting financial transactions online at one time or another.
 This number increases with awareness of data security issues.

 Cyber Crime Against Businesses and Organizations

 For businesses and professional organizations, the threat of cyber crimes far out-distances their preparedness to deal with an attack.
-In fact, 63% of businesses do not have a fully operable incidence response plan.
+In fact, 63% of businesses do not have a fully operable incident response plan.

 The Challenges of Protecting Online Privacy

 There are a myriad of reasons why data privacy protection often fails, but the number one reason is an insufficient understanding and overall awareness of data privacy.

 Summary of Cyber Crime Stats